tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN
+1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-    a.
-Trial subscriptions will not work.
+    - Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.

-    b.
-Subscriptions with access limited to a single resource group will not work.
+    - Subscriptions with access limited to a single resource group will not work.
 You will need the ability to deploy multiple resource groups.

 2. An Azure DevOps account.

 ## Before the hands-on lab

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-To author: remove this section if you do not require environment setup instructions.

 ## Exercise 1: Creating and evaluating compliance classification models